 CACM 48080 MEDIATION: THEORY AND TRAINING (3)

-Are you interest Interested in learning about one of today's fastest growing fields?
+Interested in learning about one of today's fastest growing fields?
 Do you have what it takes to be a mediator?
 Take this course and find out!
 People are turning away from pursuing their conflicts via litigation and the court system and turning toward the centuries old practice of third party mediation.
 There are hundreds of community-based mediation centers in the U.S., and increasing numbers of lawyers also now utilize mediation.
 This course will examine the historical development of mediation and the uses of mediation in various contexts including family, business, labor-management, civil, community, and workplace disputes.
 Course provides training in mediation skills, principles, and methods in an interactive way.
 Whether you want to be a community mediator, a lawyer, a personnel manager, or an ombuds officer, this course is for you!
 Required: examinations, article response papers, a mediation skills competency taped demonstration, and extensive class participation.
 Prerequisite: None